kailashchivhe/Fetch/README.md

 This project follows the **MVVM (Model-View-ViewModel)** architectural pattern.
-This pattern was chosen to separate the UI and business logic, making the code more modular, testable and maintainable.
+This pattern was chosen to separate the UI and business logic, making the code more modular, testable, and maintainable.

 **Design Patterns:**

 * **Repository Pattern:** Used to abstract data sources and provide a clean API for the ViewModel.
 * **Dependency Injection:** Hilt is used to manage dependencies.
+* **Observer Pattern:** Facilitates reactive UI updates based on changes in the ViewModel's data state.

 **Data Layer:**